pf_iceberg

 How to invest for climate ?

-Global warming is characterised by a steady increase in the average global temperature and the resulting atmospheric phenomena such as floods, desertification and drought, melting glaciers and rising oceans.
+Global warming is characterized by the steady increase in average global temperature and the resulting atmospheric phenomena such as floods, desertification and drought, melting glaciers and rising oceans.

-The main cause is human activity, primarily industrial activity, which is responsible for the increase in greenhouse gas emissions and the consequent rise in global temperatures.
+The main cause is human activity, primarily industrial activities from which result the increase in greenhouse gas emissions and the consequent rise in global temperatures.

-Trying to curb global warming means pushing in the direction of projects that aim to lower CO2 in the atmosphere in order to mitigate climate change; it is also about adapting to its consequences, as also stated in the European Union's Environmental Taxonomy.
+Trying to curb global warming means pushing in the direction of projects that aim to lower CO2 in the atmosphere to mitigate climate change; it is also about adapting to its consequences, as also reiterated in the European Union's Environmental Taxonomy.

-The objectives of mutual funds that adhere to the EU's Environmental Taxonomy and thus aim at climate change mitigation and adaptation can either go hand in hand directly with the issue of global warming (investing directly in climate change prevention) or have investment plans that indirectly lead to the same result (investing in renewable energy, infrastructure and sustainable transport).
+The objectives of mutual funds that adhere to the EU Environmental Taxonomy and aim, therefore, at climate change mitigation and adaptation can either go hand in hand directly with the global warming issue (investing directly in climate change prevention) or have investment plans that indirectly lead to the same result (investing in renewable energy, infrastructure, and sustainable transportation).

 The related issue is the strengthening of biodiversity, as the presence of forests, and in particular large trees and healthy natural ecosystems allows us to offset some of the Greenhouse Gases we emit.